spaze/security-txt/README.md

 # `security.txt` (RFC 9116) generator, parser, validator

+This package is a PHP library that can generate, parse, and validate `security.txt` files.
+It comes with an executable script which you can use from the command line or in a CI pipeline, for example in GitHub Actions.

 The `security.txt` document represents a text file that's both human-readable and machine-parsable to help organizations describe their vulnerability disclosure  practices to make it easier for researchers to report vulnerabilities.
 The format was created by EdOverflow and Yakov Shafranovich and is specified in [RFC 9116](https://www.rfc-editor.org/rfc/rfc9116).
 You can find more about <code>security.txt</code> at <a href="https://securitytxt.org/">securitytxt.org</a>.